 When I can I apply?

-Application form and other relevant documents will be available in Spanish.
+Application form and other relevant documents are available in Spanish here.

 What is the cost of the training?